 Most of the time, the faculty member and the student are able to answer that question.
-If you are having trouble finding a location, Disability Resources staff can help identify an alternate location given reasonable notice (24-48 hours).
-Call Disability Resources at x55588 if you need assistance finding an alternate testing location.
+If you are having trouble finding a location, our staff can help identify an alternate location given reasonable notice (24-48 hours).
+Call Disability Resources ( x55588) if you need assistance finding an alternate testing location.

 It’s really inconvenient for me to stay later in the day to provide extra time.
 What are my options?

-It also would be possible for a student to start a test early as a means of receiving extended time as specified on their letter of accommodation.
+It is also feasible for a student to start a test early as a means of receiving extended time as specified on their letter of accommodation.

 How many students with disabilities are there currently?
 What kinds of disabilities do you see?

-Disability Resources provides services and accommodations for students with a variety of disability diagnoses including: attention deficit (hyperactivity) disorder, autism, visual impairment, hearing impairment, traumatic brain injury, orthopedic/mobility disorders, psychiatric/psychological disorders, learning disabilities, and other health and medical conditions both chronic and temporary in nature.
+Disability Resources provides services and accommodations for students with a variety of disability diagnoses including: attention deficit (hyperactivity) disorder, autism, visual impairment, hearing impairment, traumatic brain injury, orthopedic and mobility disorders, psychiatric and psychological disorders, learning disabilities, and other health and medical conditions both chronic and temporary in nature.